 How often should you wash a silk pillowcase?

-Like the rest of your bed sheets, a silk pillowcase should be washed regularly.
+A silk pillowcase should be washed regularly and changed as often as you change your bedsheets.
 ‘Typically we clean pillowcases and sheets together on a weekly or twice weekly schedule,’ says Wayne Edelman.

 Can you put silk pillowcases in the washing machine?